 The Egg Transfer Procedure

 After three to five days, healthy embryos can be transferred to the uterus.
 Our team will select the most viable embryo or embryos, and recommend how many should be transferred.

 About 10 days after the egg transfer procedure, patients can undergo a pregnancy test to see if conception has occurred.
 If the pregnancy test is positive, an additional test will be performed a few days later to confirm the pregnancy.

-With preparation and the actual cycle, the IVF treatment process takes about two months.
+With preparation and the actual cycle, the timeline for the IVF treatment process takes about two months.
 To find out if you’re a candidate, contact our practice online or call us at (623) 469-3992.
 We serve patients in Scottsdale, Gilbert, and surrounding areas.